 Listening To the Marantz TT-15S1 Turntable…

-Listening to Vampire Weekend’s lighthearted “A-Punk” (XL Recordings) I found the Marantz TT-15S1 provided good detail with Ezra’s vocals and guitar.
+Listening to Vampire Weekend’s lighthearted “A-Punk” (buy at Amazon on vinyl) (XL Recordings) I found the Marantz TT-15S1 provided good detail with Ezra’s vocals and guitar.
 Treble extension was sufficient to realistically reproduce the cymbals as well.
 The limited drums on this track did not have quite the depth or impact as when played back on my digital sources, but that’s not a knock against the TT-15S1.

 • Look Into Cleaning Your Records In Steven Stone’s Review of the Record Doctor VI